Ex-J&K Panthers Party chief Balwant Singh joins BJP | Politics

 Balwant Singh Mankotia, a former president of the Jammu and Kashmir National Panthers Party, joined the BJP here Thursday.

-Welcoming him, Chugh said Mankotia is joining the BJP as he is inspired by the leadership of Prime Minister Narendra Modi.
+Welcoming him in the BJP, Chugh said Mankotia is joining the party as he is inspired by the leadership of Prime Minister Narendra Modi.

+Mankotia is one of the prominent leaders of the region, the BJP general secretary said.
+His joining came just a day before senior BJP leader and Union Home Minister Amit Shah's scheduled visit to the state.
+Mankotia cited several reasons for joining the BJP saying the immediate push was the government decision to declare a public holiday on the birth anniversary of Maharaja Hari Singh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)